Alice Nutter (alleged witch): Legacy

 In 1982, one of the members of the music group Chumbawamba changed her name to Alice Nutter by deed poll, feeling "an affinity" to the historical figure.
 Since the band's breakup, one of her writing projects is a play based on the same Pendle Witch Trials.

 The 1990 novel Good Omens by Terry Pratchett and Neil Gaiman (later adapted for television) features several witch characters named after the original Pendle witches, including Agnes Nutter, a prophet burned at the stake, and her descendant Anathema Device.
-Gaiman confirmed the homage in a 2016 tweet.

 In 2012 a statue of Nutter was unveiled in Roughlee by local celebrity Bobby Elliott.
 The statue was commissioned following a campaign led by a local councillor.
 Local artist David Palmer researched local history and the fashion of Nutter's times to create the statue, which is made from steel and brass.

 In the same year, Jeanette Winterson published her novella The Daylight Gate whose main character is Alice Nutter.
 The book is about the events, but Winterson is keen to point out that her character is not the Alice Nutter of history.